tewynkoop/TylerWynkoop/index.md

 # <span style="color:#267CB9"> About </span>
 -----

-I'm a detail-oriented IT professional working for Dell as a Senior Field Service Technician on the Boeing Company account.
+I'm a detail-oriented IT professional working for The Boeing Company as a Network Designer.
 Frequently praised as hardworking by my peers, I can be relied upon to help your company achieve its goals.

 # <span style="color:#267CB9"> Work Experience </span>
 -----